 Liv was recently sent the Slime Factory set, part of a fantastic range of So Slime DIY products, that enable you to make your own slime, without the hassle of having to track down all the necessary ingredients.

-The Slime Factory is a nifty piece of kit and includes:
+This nifty piece of kit and includes:

-10 x packs of slime powder
+10 x packs of powder

 Packs of glitter and confetti (to mix in with your slime)